 An infected/traumatised tooth can be very painful, and may/may not be associated with swelling which can either be localised or in more severe cases swelling which extends into the surrounding tissues.
 The tooth is often sore to pressure, for example biting and also to thermal changes.
 An infected tooth may also cause a level of discomfort that wakes a patient from their sleep and which is not necessarily relieved by analgesics.

-Root Canal Therapy treatment removes the inflamed or infected pulp from the tooth.
+Root Canal treatment removes the inflamed or infected pulp from the tooth.
 As part of the procedure the canal within each root which houses the nerve, is cleaned and prepared to accept a filling material which eventually fills the canals where the nerves were previously.
 The procedure may take more than one visit and antibacterial dressings may be placed into the tooth in between dental appointments to assist the healing process and to reduce any inflammation and infection.

 A temporary filling is used to protect the tooth in between appointments.